|

 Josh Gambin

 Josh Gambin holds a 5-year degree in Biology from the University of Valencia (Spain) and a 4-year degree in Translation and Interpreting from the University of Granada (Spain).
 He has worked as a freelance translator, in-house translator, desktop publisher and project manager.
-From 2002, he is a founding member of AbroadLink and is the CMO of the company.
+From 2002, he is a founding member of AbroadLink and is the Head of Sales and Strategy of the company.

 linkedin logo